 The pronunciation difference here between -ing /iŋ/ and in /in/ involves two very similar-sounding consonants.
 It will trouble speakers of any language that does not clearly distinguish them.
 The main grammar error that can result may be illustrated as follows:

 (b) *There is increase in doubt about the value of jogging.

 The error is the absence of a word like an or some before the singular countable noun increase (see 110.
 Nouns without “the” or “a”).
-A very likely cause of the error is the fact that increasing could correctly replace increase in.
-It would not need a word like an or some before it because it is not a noun but a participle describing doubt (doubt needs no special word before it because it is uncountable).
+A very likely cause of the error is the fact that increasing could correctly replace increase in, and it does not need a word like an or some before it because it is not a noun like increase but a participle describing doubt.
+This change makes doubt the main noun, and it needs no a or some because it is uncountable.

 My hypothesis is that English users whose mother language does not clearly distinguish /ŋ/ from /n/ could easily, on hearing increasing in sentences like (b), think that they had heard increase in, and hence believe that it was alright to use this noun without an article before it.

 Failing to put a necessary -ed on a verb may sometimes show a confusion of grammar rather than pronunciation (see 142.
 Reasons for Passive Verb Errors).
 However, a case can be made for the involvement of pronunciation in at least some instances.
 The problem is that the /d/ and /t/ pronunciations of -ed are “plosive” consonants, and hence are often only half pronounced in their word-final position.
 This makes them likely not to be heard, and their perceived absence can be taken as correct and copied in speech or writing.

 Word-final plosive consonants are pronounced most clearly when the next word begins with a vowel (e.g. dropped out, removed everything).
 They are especially likely to be reduced before another (different) plosive (e.g. passed behind, argued convincingly) or at the end of a sentence.